top of page

 Upstairs we can puzzle over the mechanics of Henry’s “invalid chair”; Susan’s unique night table with built-in potty; the guest room’s trundle bed and Aunt Fanny’s Wilson sewing machine.
 Not to forget the Lilliputian bathtub.

-If you have engaged the guests successfully you will be peppered with questions - some profound - some simple - some complex - some inane - some hostile - each of which you will answer to the best of your ability, promising to research those you cannot yet answer.
+If you have engaged the guests successfully you will be peppered with questions - some profound - some simple - some complex - each of which you will answer to the best of your ability, promising to research those you cannot yet answer.

 Time’s up and “Thank you for coming!”